 - Experience managing different responsibilities, delegating tasks, and supporting the success of a team;

-- Experience in or willingness to learn and employ community-based tactics in resolving legal claims;
+- Commitment to “movement lawyering” principles, and experience in or willingness to learn and employ both legal and community-based tactics to resolve legal claims and support organizing campaigns;

-- Ability to work irregular hours including some evenings and weekends; and
+- Ability to work irregular hours, including occasional evenings and weekends;

 - Valid Texas driver’s license and insured vehicle.

 - The salary range for this position is $63,000- $68,000, depending on experience.